The Animal Mind: Philosophical Perspectives on Animal Cognition

 • Evaluating evidence and philosophical arguments

-• Developing reasoned positions on animal cognition
+• Developing and articulating reasoned positions on animal cognition

 • Course reflection and discussion